 A pension fund invests the contributions of employers and employees in order to generate additional revenue over an extended period of time.
-Investment income provides the majority of revenue for an employee's pension over the course of typical career.
+Investment income provides the majority of revenue for an employee's pension over the course of a typical career.
 The fund's actuarial assumptions should be aligned with its investment policies in order to achieve appropriate risk and yield levels for the plan's portfolio.
-Funds' investment policies are validated by achieving their annualized risk adjusted rate of return on investment goal over time.
+Funds' investment policies are validated by achieving their annualized risk adjusted rate of return on investments over time.
 The funds are required to report their assets at fair market value so investment income includes unrealized appreciation or depreciation over the time periods reflected.
 Because of this, investment income can show large fluctuations from year to year.
 Low or negative investment income usually causes a significant drop in pension fund assets, although this effect may be smoothed over time depending on the actuarial method of calculating assets.

-Most of the local funds reviewed in this report assume an 8% average annual rate of return on their pension investments for actuarial purposes (see page 37).
+Most of the local funds reviewed in this report assume an 8% average annual rate of return on their pension investments for actuarial purposes (see page 38).
 The assumed rate of return utilized by funds, normally close to 8%, is compared to the actual annualized rate of return earned by the funds over time (usually 10 years).
-Rates of return for similarly structured pension funds can also be compared to each other over time or to specific market indices and benchmarks.
+Four of the five State of Illinois pension funds